Universal teases 'Fast & Furious 7,' Jolie film

 "The answer is very carefully," she said, adding that the studio chose actors who "could turn this film into the next iconic film romance."

-The movie will reach theatres on February 13, the day before Valentine's Day.
+The movie will reach theaters on February 13, the day before Valentine's Day.

 (Editing by Piya Sinha-Roy and Andrew Hay)